hwong5208/TELUS_Juniper_SDN_Throwdown_2016/README.md

 Telus Throwdown 2016

   This script is a project that was presented at the Telus Throwdown 2016 at the Telus Garden.
+  This event started on Wednesday July 20th to Tuesday July 26th.

   This project utlizes:
     NorthStar API provided by Junpier, allowing for centralized control for LSPs.